CJTAYL/CJTAYL/README.md

 ## Projects
 **Comparison of Methods to Inform K-Means** [GitHub](https://github.com/CJTAYL/kmeans_comparison)

-This project compared k-means clustering informed by an elbow plot and silhouette score when organizing data from the Seeds dataset in the University of California at Irvine's Machine Learning Repository.
+The purpose of the project was to compare k-means clustering informed by an elbow plot and silhouette score.
 The implementations were evaluated using internal and external metrics.
-The results of the project indicated that k-means clustering informed by the silhouette score performed better on the internal metrics and k-means clustering informed by an elbow plot performed better on the external metrics.
+The results of the project indicated that k-means clustering informed by silhouette score performed better on the internal metrics and k-means clustering informed by an elbow plot performed better on the external metrics.

 **Comparison of Machine Learning Models to Detect Heart Disease** [GitHub](https://github.com/CJTAYL/heart_disease) (Under Construction)